-On appointment the co-head teachers will determine the starting salary within that range to be offered to the successful candidate.
+On appointment the Local Authority will determine the starting salary within that range to be offered to the successful candidate.

-In making such determinations, a range of factors may be taken into account including:
+In making such determinations, the Local Authority may take into account a range of factors, including:

 the nature of the post

-☐ the level of qualifications, skills and experience required
+the level of qualifications, skills and experience required

-☐ market conditions
+market conditions

-☐ the wider authority context
+the wider authority context

-- these options are for guidance only, are not intended to provide an exhaustive list, and may not apply to all appointments.
+these options are for guidance only, are not intended to provide an exhaustive list, and may not apply to all appointments.